-I'm Louise Nygaard-Petersen, the host and consultant at Sensory Academy.
+I'm Louise Nygaard-Petersen, the host of Sensory Academy.
 Though originally born and raised in Denmark, Arctic nature and lifestyle has attracted me since I first set foot on Greenland for work in 2013.
 Since relocating to Northern Norway in 2014, I've spent more time surrounded by nature in rural remoteness, than by people in urban settings.
-Nature is my greatest teacher of sensory awareness, embodied cognition, and the art of senscaping.
+Nature is my greatest teacher of sensory awareness, embodied cognition & connectedness, and the art of senscaping.

 My background

-Ever since my early worklife as an occupational therapist, I've felt compelled to explore and apply multisensory awareness to my worklife and private life.
-Harnessing the strengths of multisensory awareness, elevates the potential for designing and creating experiences, so much more deep, meaningful, intense, satisfying, empowering... and healthy.
+Ever since my early worklife as an occupational therapist, I've felt compelled to explore and apply multisensory awareness to my own worklife and private life.
+Harnessing the strengths of multisensory awareness, elevates the potential for designing and creating experiences, so much more purposeful, meaningful, satisfying, empowering... and healthy.

-I also recognize a need in contemporary society, to move steadfast beyond the rigid, conventional five-sensory perspective, into the truly multisensory age.
-So I delved into a crossdisciplinary field for my master's degree in Tourism Management.
+I recognize the call in contemporary society, to move steadfast beyond the rigid, conventional five-sensory perspective, into the truly MULTI sensory age.
+So, for my master's degree in Tourism Management, I delved further into the crossdisciplinary territory of multisensory experience.

-I dedicated my thesis (icon link below) to innovative, exploratory research on the "art of senscaping" and the multisensory dimension of commercial hospitality and experience design in the experience economy.
-A number of unexpected, interesting discoveries revealed themselves, on how professional experience designers actually understand and harness the multisensory dimension, for (economic) value creation.
+I dedicated my thesis (icon link below) to innovative, exploratory research on the "Art of Senscaping" and the multisensory dimension of commercial hospitality and experience design in the experience economy.
+A number of unexpected, interesting discoveries revealed themselves, on how professional experience designers conventionally understand and miss out on the opportunity to harness the multisensory dimension, for greater value creation.

 Therefore, I am passionately dedicated to the vision of introducing the "Art of Senscaping" beyond the conventional approach.
 I draw on interdisciplinary, science-backed, holistic knowledge, both when hosting guests on my homestead in the Arctic, and when assisting leaders and staff become the groundbreaking "Yodas of senscaping" in their own organisations.